-We recently consulted on the A1 in Northumberland, Morpeth to Felton scheme.
-This consultation took place from Monday 18 June until Sunday 29 July 2018.
+We ran a consultation on the scheme from Monday 18 June until Sunday 29 July 2018.

-Now that the consultation has finished we will review all of the suggestions and comments made, and work towards finalising the design for the scheme.
+We'll review all of the suggestions and comments made through the consultation, and work towards finalising the design for the scheme.

 We'll set out a summary of the responses and describe how they have informed and influenced our proposals in a consultation report.
 This will form part of our application for a Development Consent Order (DCO).
 A DCO is a special type of planning application which is needed for a Nationally Significant Infrastructure Project (NSIP).